Employee Assistance for Alcoholism

 With the use of an EAP, a valuable employee can be retained by the company, but problems can be referred out of the workplace before there is a serious impact on the company or the employee.
 More employees have a way to find someone who can advise them, rather than not knowing where to start to eliminate the alcohol problem.

 Narconon Can Help Employees or Employers Resolve the Situation by Offering an Effective Solution

 All that is wanted by an employer or an EAP is that an employee can go back to work and do his or her best.
-So some employers who want the best for their employees have turned to Narconon alcohol and drug recovery and addiction prevention centers, located in 45 countries around the world.
+So some employers who want the best for their employees have turned to Narconon alcohol and drug rehab centers located throughout the U.S. and around the world.
 Narconon specialists enable those who have a problem or are faced with decisions about alcohol abuse or use of illicit drugs to find the help and information they need.
-In their long-term, residential alcohol treatment programs, Narconon enables those who have lost control of their drinking to take control of their lives and their careers once again.
+In their long-term, residential alcohol treatment programs, Narconon helps those who have lost control of their drinking to take control of their lives and their careers once again.
 With productive employees back on the job, sober again after graduation from the Narconon rehab program, everyone wins.